The Accidental Project Manager

 Stumbling across ‘the accidental project manager’

-I started to research this and found the common term ‘the accidental project manager’ where you get assigned to a role because of your knowledge, specific technical expertise or even your interpersonal skills.
+We started to research this and found the common term ‘the accidental project manager’ where you get assigned to a role because of your knowledge, specific technical expertise or even your interpersonal skills.
 This leads to you managing projects for the first time, with lots of expertise in the company and stakeholders, but no real Project Management training, as it is a secondary responsibility.